sat-utils/sat-api-lib/README.md

 [![npm version](https://badge.fury.io/js/sat-api-lib.svg)](http://badge.fury.io/js/sat-api-lib)
 [![Build Status](https://travis-ci.org/sat-utils/sat-api-lib.svg?branch=master)](https://travis-ci.org/sat-utils/sat-api-lib)

+[DEPRECATED] sat-api-lib has been depracated, all of the modules from it are now included in the [sat-api repostitory](https://github.com/sat-utils/sat-api)

 We use this library for creating sat-api using API Gateway.
 You can use this API to build a standalone API in other frameworks such as Express

 ### Test